Military parade: Ecuador

-Local military and police parades are held on a major city and provincial anniversaries.
+Local military and police parades are held on major city and provincial anniversaries as well as on township foundation days.

 Finland

 The parade traditions of Finland can be traced to the Swedish period, and later on during Russian administration, wherein the local formations adopted a few of the Russian parade traditions in tandem with the Swedish tradition and local practices.
-Today both the Finnish Defence Forces, together with the Territorial Forces companies of Finnish regions, the National Defence Training Association of Finland, the Finnish Border Guard and the Police of Finland all host military parades held every year on the following dates:
+Today the Finnish Defence Forces, hosts a national parade every year on the following dates: